TaliesinDS/STL-manager/docs/UI_Grid_Design_Guide.md

 - Can we keep the ornate 9-slice frames?
   Yes.
 The key is to snap slice thicknesses and borders to the baseline and use a seam strategy when frames touch.

+- Do inside edges need to be perfectly even?
+  No. Keep outer edges grid-snapped for seams/rows, then use consistent (even asymmetric) inner insets for visual balance.
+You can add an inner liner for a uniform perceived boundary without altering the art.

 - How do we handle smaller screens?
   Use overflow or control variants (e.g., search icon) rather than wrapping that breaks row integrity.